Gaara95/website/arduino_basics_weather/12humidity_temp.md

 }
 ```

-To use a library in our code we need *include* it, we do this by typing:
+To use a library in our code we need to *include* it, we do this by typing:
 ```
 #include "DHT.h"
 ```